wp-plugins/nextgen-facebook/readme.txt

 * **Improvements**
 	* *None*
 * **Bugfixes**
+	* Fixed the NGFB_CACHEDIR constant variable name when updating the minimized buttons css.
 	* Fixed the WooCommerce and WPeCommerce term description code to use the 'ngfb_description_seed' filter for compatibility with SEO integration modules (Pro version).
 * **Developer Notes**
 	* *None*